 The CSF is used to randomly identify an eligible ATC to assign the work.
 The CSF algorithm is intended to provide an unbiased mechanism for selecting from among those ATCs that have an active contract in the region.
 This formula has evolved over time and currently includes rankings based on the weighted sum of the contract rate schedule (CRS), the average CPE scores (utilizing only categories 1 through 6) for the past 2 years, and percentage of eligible closures based on assigned sites (CLP).
 The details of the CSF can be found on the ATC Work Assignment and Contractor Selection.

-Scopes of work with Schedule of Pay Items (SPI) greater than $325,000 cannot be direct assigned to an ATC Contractor unless it is a cost share site with the owner portion 25% or greater or Advanced Cleanup Redevelopment.
+Scopes of work with Schedule of Pay Items (SPI) greater than $325,000 cannot be direct assigned to an ATC Contractor unless it is a cost share site with the owner portion 25% or greater, a Conditional Closure Agreement or Advanced Cleanup Redevelopment.
 Generally, this situation arises for Source Removal (SR) or Remedial Action Construction (RAC) scopes of work.
-Both scopes of work must include 4 quarters of monitoring or remedial system operation & maintenance (O&M) unless covered by an exception pursuant to Chapter 62-780 F.A.C..
+Scopes of work cannot be split or phased to avoid the eQuote threshold.
+Scopes of work for remedial action construction must include 1 quarter of operation & maintenance (O&M).
+Scopes of work for source removal must include necessary resurfacing and well re-installation.

 Low-Scored Site Initiative (LSSI) for sites scored 29 and lower, in which the LSSI Applicant responsible for the eligible petroleum discharge(s) uses the Low-Scored Site Initiative Application & Contractor Selection Sheet to select a qualified Contractor pursuant to Chapter 62-772, F.A.C., Procurement Procedures for the Department of Environmental Protection’s (FDEP) Petroleum Restoration Program (PRP) to implement a LSSI assessment and/or remediation at the site.
 If the applicant is not the real property owner, a copy of the responsible party agreement with the property owner or other documentation demonstrating the applicant’s responsible party status must be submitted with this application.